-Macron, Le Pen in final round of France's presidential election: Estimates
+Le Pen faces Macron in final round of French presidential election, estimates say

 But he attracted support from left and right with promises to boost the economy and improve security.
 His party, "En Marche!" which was only created in September, now has more than 200,000 members and his meetings have attracted vast crowds.

 Far-right National Front leader Le Pen, 48, is best known for her anti-immigration rhetoric; she told supporters her first move as president would be to impose a temporary ban on legal immigration to France.
-She has also vowed to take France out of the European Union.
+She has also vowed to take France out of the EU.

+Far-left firebrand Mélenchon has so far refused to concede defeat, insisting it is too early to accept the results.

+"We do not recognize the score announced on the basis of opinion polls," he wrote on Facebook.
+"The results of the larger towns and cities are not yet known," he added, calling for "restraint" and urging commentators to "be cautious."

-Far-left firebrand Mélenchon's popularity surged in the final weeks of the race, following impressive performances in the candidates' television debates.
+Mélenchon's popularity surged in the final weeks of the race, following impressive performances in the candidates' television debates.